 Pros: It’s lively enough to get the energy flowing, but it’s also not a huge commitment.
 You can stop any time it starts to feel tedious.

 Couple or Celeb, Baby Picture Version

-What it is: Photo games in which players guess the age of the couple in old baby pictures are big bridal shower game go-tos, but we think we can jazz things up a bit.
-Instead of guessing ages, pick infant-aged photos of the couple and wedding party members and pair them up with infant photos of celebrities that have a resemblance to them.
+What it is: Photo games in which players guess the age of the couple in old baby pictures are big bridal shower game go-to, but we think we can jazz things up a bit.
+Instead of guessing ages, pick infant-aged photos of the couple and wedding party members and pair them up with infant photos of celebrities they resemble.
 And, voila, you have: The “Celeb or Wedding Party Member?” game.
 Another twist: Use a bunch of kid pics of the couple’s favorite celebs and have players guess who they are, again making it into a “how well do you know the couple” type of premise.

 Prep: Okay, this will mean you need to spend time asking the couple’s parents for baby pics and digging up celebrity baby pics on the internet—which actually sounds like a great time, though, so score?

 Pros: It’s a reason to hunt down baby pictures of Beyoncé, talk about how much the bride loves Alanis Morissette, point out the groom’s eerie resemblance to a young Clark Gable, or a chance to show off the couple’s obsession with Ali Wong’s stand-up.